Rhode Island Travel Guide: Newport, Providence, Block Island, Beaches, and Planning Tips

 Need Help Planning a Rhode Island Trip?

 Rhode Island can be a Newport getaway, family beach trip, Providence food weekend, Block Island escape, or coastal New England road trip.
-The right plan depends on matching the town, season, and lodging to the way you actually want to travel.
+The right plan depends on matching the town, season, lodging, ferry needs, and travel pace to the way you actually want to travel.

 Sehlmeyer Travel can help you compare Newport, Providence, Block Island, Narragansett, Watch Hill, and nearby New England destinations so your trip feels smooth and well planned.